Arctotherium: Paleopathology

 Beyond the scavenging of mega-herbivore carcasses, the type of tooth wear present amongst A. angustidens specimens, in addition to the frequency of broken teeth from most specimens (especially at older ages), suggests the active predation of large vertebrates, including but not limited to horses, tapirs, camelids, macraucheniids, glyptodonts, giant ground sloths, toxodontids, and gomphotheres by A. angustidens.
 Of the dentition known from later Arctotherium species, only one specimen of A. bonariense exhibits the same cracked teeth which A. angustidens had, although extreme wear of the occlusal molar surface is common throughout the genus.
 A microwear analysis attempt of Arctotherium c.f. tarijense in 2015, suggests the consumption of hard plant and bone consumption caused similar damage to teeth in omnivores.
 The pathologies found on a huge specimen of A. angustidens, being multiple deep injuries which had long healed despite infection, demonstrate a lifestyle of conflict.

 Paleoecology

 The North American carnivorans that invaded South America probably quickly adopted the predatory niches formerly occupied by the native typical South American groups such as metatherian sparassodonts and phorusracids that had largely gone extinct shortly prior to their arrival.
-Arctotherium angustidens appears first and was endemic to the Ensenadan faunal stage, while all subsequent species are only found in the proceeding Lujanian faunal stage.
 Arctotherium is believed to have been adapted to the open areas of arid and semi-arid habitats.
+The first possible record of Arctotherium sp. and Arctotherium c.f. wingei is from the El Breal de Orocual tar pits in Venezuela, dated to the Late Pliocene and Early Pleistocene, and from the Early Pleistocene of El Salvador.

-After A. angustidens became extinct at the end of the Ensenadan, two forms begin to appear in the fossil record.
+In the Southern Cone of South America, Arctotherium angustidens appears first and was endemic to the Ensenadan faunal stage, while all subsequent species are only found in the proceeding Lujanian faunal stage.After A. angustidens became extinct at the end of the Ensenadan, two forms begin to appear in the fossil record.
 The A. bonariense / A. tarijense species complex was composed of adaptable, cosmopolitan omnivores, whereas A. vetustum & A. wingei were largely herbivorous.
 However, as A. vetustum and A. wingei are the most archaic species of Arctotherium, their lineage must have existed before the emergence of A. angustidens in the Enseadan period of the Early Pleistocene.
 Although A. angustidens was highly carnivorous, it has been suggested that as a diverse carnivore guild became established in South America, the Arctotherium genus began to revert to more classic ursid diets as the ecosystem matured in the Middle Pleistocene.